karllhughes/portable-cto-book-1/2-product-development/3-process.md

 In the rest of this chapter I'll offer the process I've used to build software at early stage startups.
 This process works with a team of 1 engineer all the way up to a team of 5 or 6 engineers.
 Once you outgrow this process, you're getting out of the "early stage startup" designation, so I'll leave that to another author to cover.

-### 1. Long-Term Planning
+### 1. Quarterly Product Roadmap Session

 Early stage startups don't need to do 12 month product plans.
 I mean, you _can_, but I've never seen one at a < 10 person startup that actually came to fruition.
 Things are wildly in-flux at this stage, so rather than spending time in long-term planning meetings where you imagine a future you haven't created yet, look at the next 3 months.
 What things are most critical to your immediate survival and will contribute to your long-term vision while still achieving results in a 3-month timeline?
 Where can you differentiate yourself from your competition to your first 100 or 1000 customers?

-Aim to have 1 long-term planning meeting with the executive team every 3 months where you look back at the big projects you've done in the past quarter and try to prioritize big projects for the upcoming quarter.
+Aim to have 1 product roadmap meeting with the executive team every 3 months where you look back at the big projects you've done in the past quarter and try to prioritize big projects for the upcoming quarter.
 The structure of this meeting can be as follows:

 #### Review the Company's Goals (10 minutes)

 Make sure everyone in the room is on the same page about the company's overarching goals before proceeding.
 Even if you discuss these things in board meetings or internally all the time it helps to have them laid out before the product talk starts.
+Write these big-picture goals down (preferrably in a visible place) so that as you talk about priorities for the coming quarter everyone has to see them in relation to the business' goals.

 #### Review the Past Quarter (10 minutes)